tooling/book-of-modern-frontend-tooling/chapters/dependency-management/webpack/8-writing-loaders-and-plugins.md

 };
 ```

-Each *kind* of module and library that converts the syntax into javascript will have its own method of compiling the source and determining the dependencies of the source. webpack only exposes a generic API to signify what is a dependency and what is not.
+Each *kind* of module and library that converts the syntax into JavaScript will have its own method of compiling the source and determining the dependencies of the source. webpack only exposes a generic API to signify what is a dependency and what is not.

 // TODO: Talk about `this.resolve()` here